awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-ha-tutorial.md

 1. Open the [RDS console](https://console.aws.amazon.com/rds/home)\.

-1. Choose **Databases** in the navigation pane\.
+1. In the navigation pane, choose **Databases**\.

 1. Choose **Create database**\.

 1. Choose **Standard Create**\.
 **Important**
 Do not choose **Easy Create**\.
-It does not allow you to configure the necessery settings to launch this RDS DB\.
+If you choose it, you can't configure the necessary settings to launch this RDS DB\.

 1. Under **Additional configuration**, for **Initial database name**, type **ebdb**\.

-1. Review the default settings carefully and adjust as necessary\.
+1. Review the default settings and adjust these settings according to your specific requirements\.
 Pay attention to the following options:
    + **DB instance class** – Choose an instance size that has an appropriate amount of memory and CPU power for your workload\.
    + **Multi\-AZ deployment** – For high availability, set this to **Create an Aurora Replica/Reader node in a different AZ**\.
    + **Master username** and **Master password** – The database username and password\.
-Make a note of these settings because you'll use them later\.
+Make a note of these settings because you will use them later\.

 1. Verify the default settings for the remaining options, and then choose **Create database**\.

 Next, modify the security group attached to your DB instance to allow inbound traffic on the appropriate port\.
 This is the same security group that you will attach to your Elastic Beanstalk environment later, so the rule that you add will grant ingress permission to other resources in the same security group\.

-**To modify the inbound rules on your RDS instance's security group**
+**To modify the inbound rules on the security group that's attached to your RDS instance**

 1. Open the [ Amazon RDS console](https://console.aws.amazon.com/rds/home)\.